 What’s the first thing that comes to your mind when you think of your collaboration with Marlon Brando in “Superman”?
 Was he easy to work with, and did he improvise a lot?

 Marlon Brando did stick to the script pretty much, but when he had an idea, you just let him do it—after all, he was Marlon Brando.
-When it was over, we sat down and ninety-nine percent of the time, it was just perfect.
-He was an amazing human being, not only as an actor; he stood up to the world and he spoke out whenever he wanted.
-So he did improvise, but most of the time, it came from an actor who really knew what he was doing and was living the character he was playing.
-What came out of him, was very honest.
+When it was over, we sat down, and ninety-nine percent of the time, it was just perfect.
+He was an amazing human being, not only as an actor; he stood up to the world, and spoke out whenever he wanted.
+So he did improvise, but most of the time, it came from an actor who knew what he was doing and was living the character he was playing.
+What came out of him was very honest.

 Did he use a specific acting style when he did his scenes?

-How do you react when you just don’t get a scene right?
+How do you respond when you don’t get a scene right?